iris-hep/iris-hep.github.io/pages/fellows/2022/ameya1101.md

 presentations:
 current_status: >
   <strong> May 2022 </strong> - Undergraduate student of Physics and Computer Science at BITS, Pilani - K.K.
 Birla Goa Campus.
+  <strong> August 2023 </strong> - Beginning Ph.D. studies in Physics at the University of Wisconsin-Madison.
 github-username: ameya1101
 focus-area:
   - ia